Social Science BA

 Internship Policy

-With the approval of the appropriate academic advisor, it is possible to enroll for academic credit in an internship course which is related to your program of study in the Social Sciences.
-Internships are permitted or required in about half of the Social Science Depth fields, all of the minors, and in the Social Science MA program.
-In some cases, internships may be repeated for credit more than once.
+With approval from the appropriate academic advisor, students may enroll in an internship course for academic credit.
+Internships are permitted or required in about half of the social science depth fields, all minors, and the social science MA program.
+In some cases, internships may be repeated for credit.

 Electives Requirement